 While that is correct, so are all other laws in a country.
 It forbids you to build houses where you want and how you would want them, it forbids you to drive with worn tires or without a driver’s license and it forbids you to harm other people.
 In other words: your personal freedom ends, where it can be harmful to others!
 The harm in the sense of rising road risks or polluting the environment – an environment we all rely on and want to preserve.

 Now following is a list of all arguments why a general speed limit makes sense:

 - Reduction of pollution: Reducing overall fuel consumption, reduction of CO2 emissions and respirable dust as well as reduction of noise (which as well makes people ill).

 - Reduction of cost: A lot of road signs would be obsolete.
-This would reduce the overcrowded forrest of signs in Germany, would make it easier for everyone and would reduce cost significantly.
+This would reduce the overcrowded forest of signs in Germany, would make it easier for everyone and would reduce costs significantly.
 Also, we would not have to set up very expensive electronic adaptive speed signs as many want to have.

-- Reduction of deadly or heavy accidents: Speed kills, less speed and especially equal speeds with others makes the roads more safe.
-Equal speeds also reduce stress and makes driving less tiring – recoding even more the risk of accidents.
+- Reduction of deadly or heavy accidents: Speed kills, less speed and especially equal speeds with others make the roads safer.
+Equal speeds also reduce stress and make driving less tiring – reducing, even more, the risk of accidents.

-- Reduction of traffic jams: Equal speeds increase the capacity of roads and helps to prevent traffic jams from being caused.
-So, reducing speeds could help in some occasions to get to your destination quicker!
+- Reduction of traffic jams: Equal speeds increase the capacity of roads and help to prevent traffic jams from being caused.
+So, reducing speeds could help on some occasions to get to your destination quicker!